|

 At Pompey’s porch, a further three conspirators join Cassius, Casca and

 Cinna - Decius Brutus, Trebonius and Metellus Cimber.
 They are confident that they will win Brutus to their cause.
+Interpretation This scene is full of the supernatural, which brings an

 atmosphere of foreboding and excitement to the audience.

 It should be noted that there is no attempt to ask Cicero into the plot.
 Clearly Cassius has identified those that are potential allies, and those that will stay loyal to Caesar.
+There are several references to fire, and also to dangerous animals, both

 elements of destruction and Cassius associates Caesar with these in a way of cementing the conspirators’ purpose.